Posts

 Image

-What Are Hazardous Process Industries?
+What Are Hazardous Process Industries ?
 The OSH Code includes a First Schedule (adapted from the former Factories Act ), which lists industries where the materials, chemicals, or processes used can pose serious risks to workers if not properly controlled.
 Hazardous industries These are industries where exposure could cause: 1.
 Toxic effects 2.
 Burns or chemical injuries 3.
 Long-term diseases 4.
 Fire or explosion risks 5.
 Environmental harm In short, these are workplaces where extra care is essential.
 Examples of Industries Included in the Schedule The list is extensive: Metallurgical Operations One of the key categories is the manufacture of iron and steel .
 1. Processing of aluminum, copper, lead and zinc .
-2. Foundries and forging units Chem...
+2. Foundries and forging units Che...

 Government Implements Four Labour Codes Key Benefits, Reforms & Impact on India’s Workforce (2025)